-I want to clarify seeking help and sharing your feelings can be productive in settings where you feel safe; whether this is in one on one counselling, a grief support group, a meditation or church group.
-Whatever the path you choose, making a choice to move forward heals you and those who care about you.
+I want to clarify seeking help and sharing your feelings can be productive in settings where you feel safe; whether this is in one-on-one counselling sessions, a grief support group, a meditation or church group.
+Whatever path you choose, making a choice to move forward can potentially heal you and those who care about you.

 An unexpected result may be while others are watching you, you become the hero in your own story.